JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 * Character
 * Boolean

-These are the bare-bones, and arguably not comprehensive enough.
-For instance a **string** of characters could also be considered a primitive type.
-Arrays are a primitive data type structure, and most languages support them.
-A more extensive primitive type set might include **date**, (including date/time) and **currency**, though these have complexities in presentation and range.
-Similarly with **float**, which could be argued is a formatted **decimal**, with storage considerations in the language implementation.
+This list is arguably not comprehensive enough.
+For instance, a **string** of characters might also be considered a primitive type, since arrays are a primitive data type structure, and most languages support them.
+A more extensive primitive type set might include **date** and **currency**.
+The **float** type is sort of the same as a **decimal** in concept, but not in implementation.

-Other considerations crop up: is **Integer** arbitrary in length?
+Also, is i**nteger** arbitrary in length?
 In the most abstract sense, no: it's just a mathematical concept.
-Yet in implementation it is bounded in some fashion, either by the implementing language(s) or by computer memory (e.g., BigInt in JavaScript).
-The same issue arises with **string** and any array: there is a practical maximum length, but in concept it's not of concern.
-More on this later.
+Yet in implementation it is bounded in some fashion, either by the implementing language or by computer memory (e.g., BigInt in JavaScript).
+The same issue arises with **string** and any array: there is a practical maximum length.
+Again, a universal type system is about concepts, not implementation details, so decisions as to what is **primitive** and what is not should be decided on those terms.

 **Compound Data Types**